What Is the Khata in Tibetan Culture?

-Khata: Form and Fundamental Symbolism
+Khata: Form and Core Symbolism

 Intention and Symbolic Exchange